vuejs/docs/src/api/instance-properties.md

 ## $root

-- **Type:** `Vue instance`
+- **Type:** `Component instance`

 - **Read only**

 - **Details:**

-  The root Vue instance of the current component tree.
+  The root component instance of the current component tree.
 If the current instance has no parents this value will be itself.

 ## $slots